Acekorneya/Ark-Survival-Ascended-Server/README.md

 - Server Name: POK-Community-CrossARK.

-- Running Both Map in Cluster and More to Come as they release and added to the cluster.
+- Running all Official Maps in Cluster and More to Come as they release and added to the cluster.
 - PVE: A peaceful environment for your adventures.
 - Flyer Carry Enabled: Explore the skies with your tamed creatures.
 - Official Server Rates: Balanced gameplay for an enjoyable experience.